The Lambs: Notable Lambs

+Current honorary members include Matthew Broderick and Jim Dale.
 The Lambs' website contains a listing of its past and current members.

-Presidents
+Shepherd

 The president of The Lambs is called "The Shepherd".
-The Club displays the portraits of all its presidents, painted by artists such as James Montgomery Flagg and Everett Raymond Kinstler.
+Originally, the term was one year, later extended to two years.
+Today the term is three years.
+The Club owns portraits and busts of every shepherd, painted by artists such as Howard Chandler Christy, James Montgomery Flagg, Everett Raymond Kinstler, and Michael Shane Neal.